 If you've been in our Large Gym, you've noticed our popular wall plaques.
 These plaques record a family's last name and the graduating year of all children who attend, or have attended, Anchorage School.
 This is a great way to contribute to our APSAP budget and to show your family's support of the school.
-Families interested in purchasing a gym wall plaque should contact Roxane Grayson (roxane.grayson@anchorage.kyschools.us).
+Families interested in purchasing a gym wall plaque can do so on the following link: https://aps-plaque.cheddarup.com Please contact Roxane Grayson (roxane.grayson@anchorage.kyschools.us) if you have questions.